 Daydreaming is associated with a change in brain frequencies.
 The neural nervous system becomes more active, which is also active during a dream.
 Other areas of the brain are more active than during conscious thinking, while other areas of the brain recover during a daydream.

 Our brain has two main systems: an analytical part, which helps us to make rational decisions, and an empathetic part, which enables us to relate to others.
 When we daydream, the human mind naturally goes through various thought processes, and during this time the analytical and empathetic parts of the brain tend to switch off each other.

 Yes, learning to daydream is possible, because daydreaming can be consciously stimulated.
 Everyone can use daydreaming to feel more balanced, to strengthen motivation, and to promote creativity.
 Without training, daydreams decrease as we get older.

 The techniques are similar to those for lucid dreaming.

 It is best to choose a quiet and relaxing place.
 It is important to find the most comfortable position possible.
 The aim is to promote a trance state.
 It works best if it is initially always the same place that is used for this.
 This helps to immerse yourself in daydreaming even faster each time.
 With practice, daydreaming will soon be possible at any suitable place.

 One possibility: When you have emptied your thoughts to a large extent, imagine that you are spinning in your body.
-Do this in all directions and until the space around you becomes blurred.
-With time this will happen faster and faster.
+Do this in all directions and until the surrounding space becomes blurred.
+With time, this will happen faster and faster.
 Now you are ready for your daydream.